-Reverse proxy mode - Use this flow to protect a Web server with a proxy server by placing the HTTP proxy between the Internet and the Web server.
+Reverse proxy mode - Use this flow to protect Web servers with a proxy server by placing the HTTP proxy between the Internet and Web servers.
 (Used by ISPs and ASPs to protect the upload traffic against viruses and by organizations with complex Web sites that need a centralized point of access control.)